When demands and distractions intrude on your patient encounters, practice these tips for being fully present.

 Here are some ways to practice being present with your patients:

 1. Be intentional.
 Some physicians seem to have an innate ability to tune in to their patients, but for others this does not come as easily.
 Taking a moment to focus before entering the exam room and making a concentrated effort to be present and in the moment can be helpful.
+If you need help, post a sign on your office wall, write yourself a sticky note, or wear a rubber wrist band as a reminder to be present.

 Copyright © 2016 by the American Academy of Family Physicians.